mirkorii/reCAPTCHA/README.md

 - Protect your forum from spam and abuse while letting real people pass through with ease.

+### Release Note

+Due to some core code changes Toby has made, this plugin will only work with esoTalk version 1.0.0g4 and beyond!
+Sorry :cry: But luckly 1.0.0g4 wont be far away from being released.

 ### Installation

 Browse to your esoTalk plugin directory: